Welcome to our guide to climbing Mont Blanc – or White Mountain – the highest mountain in the Alps and all of Western Europe.

 There are many variations on this schedule, depending on the tour group you have chosen – however the few days spent acclimatizing are highly recommended.

+Day 1: Fly in and Get Settled.
 Fly into Geneva, travel to Chamonix and arrive at your hotel for a briefing

+Day 3: First Proper Climb up Gran Paradiso.
 You will have an early wake up call for the 1300m climb up Gran Paradiso, Italy’s highest mountain.
 The terrain is mostly snowy, as well as a final rocky scramble to the peak.

+Day 4: A descent into the valley.
 Day 4 comprises a gradual descent into the surrounding valley, where you can stop for a scrumptious Italian coffee.
 You will then be driven back to your hotel.

+Day 5: Cable car and Ascent to Tête Rousse Hut.
 You will drive early to Les Houches to catch the Bellevue cable car and Tramway du Mont Blanc to Refuge du Nid d’Aigle.
 This will be followed by the hike to Tête Rousse Hut, where you will spend the night.

+Day 6: Summiting Mont Blanc.
 Day 6 is a long day of hiking – about 8 to 12 hours to reach the peak.
 The day will start with a scramble past the refuge de Goûter, after which you will traverse the Bosses ridge to the summit of Mont Blanc.
 After spending a few minutes relishing you achievement, you will climb back down for a night in the Goûter Hut.

+Day 7: Return to your Hotel via the Tramway and Cable Car.
 The same route is taken to descend the impressive mountain, including the Tramway du Mont Blanc and the Bellevue cable car.
 Finally, you will arrive in your chalet for a much-anticipated celebratory dinner.

+Day 8: Departure Day.
 After an early morning breakfast, you will check out of the hotel and make your way to you next destination.

 The best time to climb most of the routes summarized above is during the summer months of June to September.